cf7316/memory-game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

     I found out about CodePath two days before the application deadline, so I had little time to work on the project.
 In particular, the glitch website would not load when I started the project.
 This surprised me but I was not daunted by the challenge the challenge.
 I first emailed the admin of CodePath to inform them of this issue.
 Then, with my previous knowledge of github, I imported a project template and completed the project without glitch.
-Although I did not have the opportunity to see what has changed as soon as I wrote the code, I studied the guidelines rigorously and alos examined the code to the best of my abilities.
+Although I did not have the opportunity to see what has changed as soon as I wrote the code, I studied the guidelines rigorously.
+Afterwards, I ran the program locally and solved the minor problems of setting the script and using resume() to allow my Google Chrome to play the audio.
+This is why my recording and gif are on my google chrome, and I am sorry about the confusing.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)